Shashi Tharoor: In opposition (2014–present)

-Electoral Performances
+Electoral performances

 Speeches

 Tharoor is notable for his eloquence while speaking, as demonstrated by the popularity of his speeches on online platforms such as YouTube.
-For instance, Shashi Tharoor's Oxford Union speech, delivered at the Oxford Union in 2015, has amassed over 10 million views on one site alone, while simultaneously being praised as ground-breaking in various educational institutions in India.
+For instance, Shashi Tharoor's Oxford Union speech, delivered at the Oxford Union in 2015, supporting the motion "Britain owes reparations to her former colonies" has amassed over 10 million views on one site alone, while simultaneously being praised as ground-breaking in various educational institutions in India.
 Further speeches such as those explaining the importance of "soft power" and analyzing the impacts of education in India have garnered over one million and two million views respectively.

 Additionally, Tharoor is known for his views on a number of topics including economics, history, governance, and geopolitics due to both his well-regarded educational attainment and his broad experience while at the United Nations.
 He is an outspoken supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which campaigns for democratic reformation of the United Nations, arguing that "United Nations needs to open its doors to elected representatives" Many note that it is his combination of wit, charm, wry humour, and intelligence that make him accessible and held in high esteem, both in India and abroad.

 Tharoor did a one-off stand-up act as part of Amazon Prime Video series One Mic Stand.